 HERE COMES GEORGE WITH SOMETHING SPECIAL

 As a Beatles fan, I always considered George Harrison to be the overlooked Beatle.
 Throughout his time with the band, both John and Paul looked down on him as a songwriter.
 Despite showing early promise during the band’s pre-fame days (he co-wrote In Spite of All the Danger and Cry for a Shadow in the first Anthology album), he was soon relegated to only getting to write one to two songs per album, while John and Paul got to write the majority of songs.
-I always think that one of the reasons why John and Paul didn’t take him as seriously as they should have was because they always viewed him as the naïve younger brother, which shouldn’t come as a surprise since they first met George when he was 14, while John and Paul were 17 and 16 at the time, respectively.
-In many ways, I don’t think that dynamic really changed, despite the fact that they were well into their mid to late 20s post-Sgt.
+I always think that one of the reasons why John and Paul didn’t take him as seriously as they should have was because they always viewed him as the naïve younger brother, which shouldn’t come as a surprise since George joined the Quarrymen (the skiffle band that eventually evolved into The Beatles) when he was 14, while John and Paul were 17 and 16 at the time, respectively.
+In many ways, I don’t think that dynamic really changed, even though they were well into their mid to late 20s post-Sgt.
 Pepper, but it really should have.
 After all, George had well proven his writing talent with such classics such as Taxman, I Want to Tell You, Within You Without You, Love You To and of course While My Guitar Gently Weeps.

 Here Comes the Sun is another iconic song; in the album, it followed the loud and chaotic ending of I Want You (She’s so Heavy).
-On paper, such song arrangements shouldn’t work, but the band somehow made it work, but anyway on to the song again I commend George for taking a simple emotion and turning it into a relatable and expressive song.
+On paper, such song arrangements shouldn’t work, but the band somehow made it work.
+Anyway on to the song, I love George for taking a simple concept and turning it into a relatable and expressive song.
 Anyone who has lived through the winter months of England can tell you how dark and gloomy it gets for those 4-5 months, hence once March comes springing and sunlight starts creeping, you can’t help but smile as you turn your back towards those long winter months: “Little darling, it's been a long cold lonely winter, Little darling, it feels like years since it's been here”.
 On a deeper level, it also shows how one feels when they start recovering from a dark period during their life, I’m sure most of us can relate to lyrics like “Little darling, I feel that ice is slowly melting, Little darling, it seems like years since it's been clear”.

 George actually wrote the song while he took some time away from the studio and spent the day at his friend, Eric Clapton’s, Surrey home.
 At the time, he was feeling disillusioned by how formal life in the recording studio was getting, he gave more detail on the background of the song in the Anthology: “Here Comes The Sun was written at the time when Apple was getting like school, where we had to go and be businessmen: 'Sign this' and 'Sign that'.
 Anyway, it seems as if winter in England goes on forever; by the time spring comes you really deserve it.”
 It is unfortunate that the Apple Corps studio could never become a warm, kindred place for George and the rest of the Beatles again and that all four felt like they needed a permanent holiday away from each other.
 It is also a shame that John and Paul still didn’t show George the respect he deserved as a songwriter, however, a recent article in the Guardian did indicate that they started appreciating him more.
 The article focused on a tape recording the band did shortly after the release of Abbey Road, in which they started talking about their plans after the album.
-Apparently, John and Paul had finally agreed to give George his fair share of songs on future albums, as three members would get four songs each.
+Apparently, John and Paul had finally agreed to give George his fair share of songs on future albums, as three members would get four songs each (Ringo would also get to write two songs per album if he wanted).
 Funnily enough, the tape did show the two frontmen still berating George as Paul gave him a backhanded compliment: “I thought until this album that George’s songs weren’t that good,” to which George responded: “That’s a matter of taste.
 All down the line, people have liked my songs.”
+John would then step in not to defend George, but reprimand Paul's Maxwell's Silver Hammer song, indicating that no one "dug" it.)
 This again shows the underlying tensions that came to define the latter years of the Beatles.
-While John and Paul never truly gave George the recognition he deserved, he got the last laugh soon after the breakup when he was the first Beatle to achieve a number one hit post break up with My Sweet Lord a song from his 1970 album All Things Must Pass.
+While John and Paul never truly gave George the recognition he deserved, he did get the last laugh soon after the breakup when he was the first Beatle to achieve a number one hit as a solo artist with My Sweet Lord a song from his 1970 album All Things Must Pass.

 RINGO GETS A LITTLE HELP FROM HIS FRIEND

-Ringo Starr was never the prolific songwriter that John, Paul, or George were, however, his songs both during his Beatles and solo career did have their own charm to them.
+While Ringo Starr has written the fewest songs for the group, he would still get to sing at least one song (usually Lennon-McCartney compositions) per album, as such his voice would become part of the band's sound (there's a reason why Mick Jagger of the Rolling Stones referred to The Beatles as the four-headed monster).
+Moreover, his songs both during his Beatles and solo career have their own charm to them and usually never fail to give listeners a warm fuzzy feeling.
 His first songwriting attempt came in the White Album in the form of Don’t Pass Me By, an endearing ditty that displayed Starr’s love for the country-western genre.
 Abbey Road contained his second and final song entitled Octopus’s Garden, which he wrote when he briefly quit the band and took a family trip to Sardinia.
-During the holiday, he a seafood dish containing octopus, which he had never eaten before from there he had the idea of how delightful it would be to be under the sea away from life’s hardships and troubles.
+During the holiday, he had a seafood dish containing octopus, which he had never eaten before and it was this meal which gave him the idea of how delightful it would be to be under the sea away from life’s hardships and troubles.
 After he returned to the band, he started composing the music for the song with the help of George Harrison.
-While George was more than happy to help his friend, there is little evidence to believe that John and Paul were as enthusiastic, in fact, if you listen to one of the takes contained in Anthology 3 you can clearly hear them uninterestedly singing along in the background, but at least he could rely on good ol’ George for help.
-While admittedly not his best song, Ringo did more than makeup for it in his solo career, as he wrote/released several hits such as It Don’t Come Easy, Photograph and Early 1970.
+Many doubted Starr's ability as a songwriter, but he went on to prove his detractors wrong during his solo career wrote/released several hits such as It Don’t Come Easy, Photograph and Early 1970.
 The former two songs were also a testament to his everlasting friendship with Harrison as he served as their co-writer.

 COULD THE BAND HAVE BEEN SALVAGED?